-Some folks are so blown away by the power of yoga that they rave on about it to anyone who will listen, It’s true that most people could benefit from doing yoga.
-However, it is not up to you to convince them of this.
+Some folks are so blown away by the power of yoga that they rave on about it to anyone who will listen.
+While most people could benefit from doing yoga, it is not up to you to convince them of this.
 It is a decision they will need to make of their own volition.

 Let your results, newfound calm, energy, and radiance from regular yoga practice speak for themselves.

 - Pace yourself

 If your class went well you may be tempted to return every day.
 While it’s good to practice regularly, give your body at least one day a week to rest.

 During your first month, practicing yoga two go two or three times a week is plenty.
 This schedule will enable you to ease into it gradually as you master the poses.

 Another advantage of taking things slowly is that doing so will give you the time to mentally process the class environment.
 Some questions to ask yourself include whether or not you really enjoyed the class and your teacher’s style.
 Whether the studio is conveniently located, and if there’s enough room to be comfortable or if everyone is crammed in are other things to consider.

 If everything stacks up, you are probably onto a winner.